-That said, South Korea boasts competitive salaries and a world-class quality of life.
-Employment contracts also frequently cover costs such as accommodation and schooling, which saves expats a lot of money.
-Thanks to this, the cost of living in South Korea can be reasonable for many expats.
+That said, South Korea offers competitive salaries and a world-class quality of life.
+Employment contracts for English teachers typically include benefits such as accommodation and schooling, while other professionals may receive housing allowances, which can significantly reduce their costs.
+Thanks to these perks, many find the cost of living in South Korea manageable.

-There are many ways to keep expenses down.
-Public transport costs are low, and Korean food is cheaper than Western food, for instance.
-Shopping at markets and smaller shops is more cost-effective than shopping in tourist hotspots or major department stores.
+There are several ways to keep expenses down.
+Public transport is affordable, and Korean food is cheaper than Western alternatives.
+Shopping at markets and smaller shops is often more cost-effective than purchasing goods from tourist areas or major department stores.

-It is also worth considering that prices between cities and smaller towns will differ.
-The cost of living in Seoul is higher than in other cities in South Korea.
+It is also worth noting that prices vary between cities and smaller towns.
+The cost of living in Seoul is higher than in other cities in South Korea, with more affordable options available in regional areas.

 Cost of accommodation in South Korea